velosobr/KaizenGamingChallenge/README.md

 ## Introduction

-This project is an Android application developed primarily in Kotlin, with some parts in Java.
+This project is an Android application developed primarily in Kotlin.
 It is designed to fetch and display a list of sports events from an API endpoint.
 The events are grouped by sport type and displayed in a scrollable list.
 Each event entry shows the competitors, a countdown timer indicating when the event is scheduled to start, and a favorite button.

 Users can filter the events per sport based on whether they are marked as favorites.
 This filter is accessible via a toggle button at the header of each sport.
 The countdown timer updates